Gordon999/PI_imx500_detection/README.md

 Captures videos as .mp4 videos

-v_width and v_height are set for a Pi GS camera, you may need to change to suit other cameras ....

 Runs a pre-capture buffer of 1,2,3,5 or 10 seconds

 you can set the objects to detect in line 49, objects = ["cat","bear","bird"], the objects must be in coco_labels.txt file